2947721120/angular-starter-kit/README.md

 ##### Prerequisites
 You need git to clone the angular-starter-kit repository.
 You can get git from http://git-scm.com/.

-We also use a number of node.js tools to initialize and test angular-starter-kit.
+I also use a number of node.js tools to initialize and test angular-starter-kit.
 You must have node.js and its package manager installed.
 You can get them from http://nodejs.org/.

 ##### Clone angular-starter-kit
 ```bash